IBM/maximo-labs/README.md

 Find the description on how to contribute here: [https://ibm.github.io/maximo-labs/contribute/](https://ibm.github.io/maximo-labs/contribute/)

+## NOTICE
-`All changes to the main branch must go through a Pull Request. </br>
+All changes to the main branch must go through a Pull Request. </br>
-Only repository administrators can approve Pull Requests and enable merge to the main branch.`
+Only repository administrators can approve Pull Requests and enable merge to the main branch.